kubernetes/minikube/site/content/en/docs/drivers/podman.md

 ## Known Issues

-- Podman requirements passwordless running of sudo.
+- Podman requires passwordless running of sudo.
 If you run into an error about sudo, do the following:

 ```shell
 $ sudo visudo